APNIC-Labs/draft-kskroll-sentinel/README.md

    [RFC4035] were developed to provide origin authentication and integrity protection for DNS data by using digital signatures.
-   DNSSEC uses Key Tags to efficiently match signatures to the keys from which they are generated.
-The Key Tag is a 16-bit value computed from the RDATA portion of a DNSKEY RR using a formula similar to a
+   DNSSEC uses Key Tags to efficiently match signatures to the keys from

-Huston, et al.          Expires September 1, 2018               [Page 2]
+Huston, et al.          Expires September 6, 2018               [Page 2]

-Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018
+Internet-Draft         DNSSEC Trusted Key Sentinel            March 2018

-   ones-complement checksum.
+   which they are generated.
+The Key Tag is a 16-bit value computed from the RDATA portion of a DNSKEY RR using a formula similar to a ones-complement checksum.
 RRSIG RRs contain a Key Tag field whose value is equal to the Key Tag of the DNSKEY RR that validates the signature.